-Network Ownership is a key question when a community is exploring how it can improve Internet connectivity.
+Ownership is a key question when a community is exploring how it can improve Internet connectivity.
 Network owners make the decisions – now and in the future.
 What is the #1 priority?
 Is it to make a profit or to benefit the community?
 With some exceptions, they do both.
-But what comes first?
+But which comes first?

-Owners make the key decisions.
+Owners define the rules.
 Will the network be open to multiple competitors at a non-discriminatory rate or will it be a monopoly?
 Will all traffic on the network be treated the same or will some traffic be disrupted to benefit the owner's business plan?
 Will the network be affordable to everyone and offer sufficiently fast speeds to attract and retain businesses?
 Will Internet access come with monthly data caps or share browsing preferences with advertisers and others?

-Communities are quite limited in what they can compel a private network operator, such as Comcast, AT&T, or Verizon, to do.
-They cannot require a network operator to upgrade its network to offer the faster speeds available in other communities.
-They are powerless to stop the provider from charging outrageous fees to local businesses who would pay much less for the same speeds elsewhere.
+Communities are limited in what they can compel a private network operator, such as Comcast, AT&T, or CenturyLink to do.
+They cannot require a network owner to upgrade its network to offer the faster speeds available in other communities.
+They are powerless to stop the provider from charging outrageous fees to local businesses.

-Though everyone wants more choice when it comes to cable, broadband, and phones, the high cost of building these networks prevents true competition or a functioning market; communities generally find themselves at the mercy of monopolistic providers who are unaccountable to the community.
+Although everyone wants more choices, the high cost of building networks prevents true competition or a functioning market; communities generally find themselves at the mercy of monopolistic providers who are unaccountable to the community.

 By contrast, locally owned networks are accountable to the community.
 Citizens can shape their destiny via the democratic process.
 Rather than waiting on hold with a distant call center, they can call the mayor or harass the city council member at the grocery store.
 If the network is underperforming or prices are too high for local businesses, City Hall is almost always more responsive than a call center in India or some middle manager reporting to bosses that are beholden to Wall Street.